10 Sachin Tendulkar

 Sachin Tendulkar House

-The beautiful designer home that Sachin Tendulkar owns is located at 19-A, Perry Cross Road, Bandra West, Mumbai.
+The beautiful designer home that Tendulkar owns is located at 19-A, Perry Cross Road, Bandra West, Mumbai.
 He constructed this home in 2009.
 The house is said to have cost Rs.
 60 crores.

 Career